 When I am retained, I immediately request all medical and psychiatric records and regularly obtain medical records.
-Along with my top-notch DBA Paralegal, Sarah, we regularly have meetings with clients with PTSD claims to prepare them for recorded statements, evaluations set up by the insurance companies, vocational interviews, depositions, functional capacity evaluations and more.
-The key to a successful DBA claim is preparation.
+Along with my top-notch DBA Paralegal, Sarah, we regularly have meetings with clients with PTSD claims to prepare them for recorded statements, evaluations set up by the insurance companies, vocational interviews, depositions, functional capacity evaluations, and more.
+The key to a successful DBA claim is preparation with your DBA lawyer.

 Having me as your DBA lawyer early on means that you will have an experienced attorney ready to step in and fight for your rights without any delay.
 I will quickly take your case up to the Department of Labor and the Office of Administrative Law Judges (OALJ), the moment the insurance company does not do what they are supposed to do, which is to fairly compensate you and provide medical care.

 I do not charge a consultation fee.
 Our hourly fees are paid for separately by the insurance company after a settlement.
 It is not part of your compensation payment and is not deducted from your settlement.
 You will not receive a bill from us.
 I do not take any percentage of your PTSD settlement.
-You essentially have a lawyer for free to make sure that DBA insurance companies, AIG, Starr Indemnity, Allied World and Gallagher Bassett (third-party administrator) do what they are required to do.
+You essentially have a DBA lawyer for free to make sure that DBA insurance companies, AIG, Starr Indemnity, Allied World, and Gallagher Bassett (third-party administrator) do what they are required to do.

 How to prove a PTSD claim

-Post-traumatic Stress Disorder claims are difficult claims, and all the more reason to hire an experienced DBA lawyer.
+Post-traumatic Stress Disorder claims are difficult claims and all the more reason to hire an experienced DBA lawyer.
 Hire a seasoned and trial-savvy DBA attorney to file your claim for PTSD under the Defense Base Act.
 Oftentimes, PTSD symptoms take months to come to light.
-Contractors may also wait to get help because they are afraid of a stigma or that they may lose their security clearance.
+Contractors may also wait to get help because they are afraid of a stigma or they may lose their security clearance.
 Many PMCs do not even know that they may be eligible for benefits under the Defense Base Act as a result of being diagnosed with PTSD.